Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 - Queue Dataset ID

   + The data set ID associated with your KISP queue data set.
-This data set ingests from the UI as users queue jobs such as running Lookalike or Weighted Models.
+This data set ingests from the UI as users queue jobs such as running Lookalike or Scoring Models.

 - SMTP Host